MrOtherGuy/fx-autoconfig/readme.md

 <details>
 <summary>MacOS</summary>

-Firefox is typically installed to `/Applications/Firefox.app/Contents/MacOS/`
+Firefox is typically installed to `/Applications/Firefox.app/Contents/MacOS/` or `/Applications/Firefox Nightly.app/Contents/MacOS/`

 Copy `defaults/` and `config.js` to `/Applications/Firefox.app/Contents/Resources/` from the `program` folder. `config.js` should end up in the `/Applications/Firefox.app/Contents/Resources/` directory.